- Home

 Probably the most frequent question we get asked.
 Unfortunately, we have been conditioned in South Africa to regard everything and everyone with suspicion.
 The short answer is YES, it is safe.
 In the bigger towns and cities,you will always find petty crime so being aware of your surroundings, will go a long way.

-In terms of safety in the bush, we adhere to strict protocols, especially in unfenced areas in Botswana and Namibia.
-Unfortunately small children, even though they are just having fun, to a wild animal sounds like a distress call and will attract attention from the wrong crowd, such as hyeana etc. Generally we do not like to allow children younger than 6 years old to do these kinds of adventures, and is purely because of their own safety, having said that I have had many well behaved children over the last 25 years on adventures without incident, it’s a simple matter of listening to advise.
+Generally we do not like to allow children younger than 6 years old to do these kinds of adventures, and is purely because of their own safety, having said that I have had many well behaved children over the last 25 years on adventures without incident, it’s a simple matter of listening to advice.

 Latest Articles